-- Select the Summary... menu item from the Summary menu. - Use the solid black up and down arrows in the toolbar to select the profile matching the sine state
+- Select the Summary... menu item from the Summary menu. - Use the solid black up and down arrows in the toolbar to select the profile matching the sine state from the list of profiles shown in the Main window.

 It is likely that the sine profile is already selected.
-Check the name text area near the bottom of the dialog
+Check the profile name shown in the Name text area near the bottom of the dialog